ynyBonfennil/aws-iot-robot-connectivity-samples-rclcpp/README.md

 # Connect ROS2 robots to AWS IoT and capture telemetry with rclcpp

-This is the rclcpp version of [aws-samples/aws-iot-robot-connectivity-samples-ros2](https://github.com/aws-samples/aws-iot-robot-connectivity-samples-ros2).
+__This is the rclcpp version of [aws-samples/aws-iot-robot-connectivity-samples-ros2](https://github.com/aws-samples/aws-iot-robot-connectivity-samples-ros2).__

 ## Blog
 More information on the sample application with ROS2 and AWS IoT use cases is present [in this blog](https://aws.amazon.com/blogs/robotics/how-to-connect-your-robots-to-the-aws-cloud-and-drive-data-driven-innovation/)

 ## Sample application walkthrough

-Learn how to send telemetry from a ROS2-based robot to AWS IoT Core over MQTT and via IoT Shadow by following these steps.
+Learn how to send telemetry from a ROS2-based robot to AWS IoT Core over MQTT by following these steps.

 1. Install and setup AWS CLI v2 on your development machine
 2. Build ROS2 packages
 3. Define IoT Thing of your device on AWS and create X.509 certificate for it
 4. Define policy of the IoT Thing
-5. Run the program with certificate and check if it can connect to AWS IoT Core
+5. Run the program with the certificate and check if it can connect to AWS IoT Core

 This code was tested on an [Ubuntu 22.04](https://www.releases.ubuntu.com/22.04/) system on [ROS2 Humble](https://docs.ros.org/en/humble/index.html).